 Page speed frequently gets mixed up with “site speed,” which actually refers to the page speed for a sample of views on a website.
 Page speed can be understood as either the “time to first byte” which refers to the time taken by your browser to get the first byte of data from the server.

 When it comes to page rank, according to Google, one of the signals utilized by their algorithm is site speed (and consequently, the page speed).
 And research shows that when it comes to page speed, Google’s algorithm might be precisely gauging time to the first byte.

 Moreover, slow page speed is going to result in search engines being able to crawl lesser pages within the allocated crawl budget.
 This could impact your indexation negatively.
 User experience is also affected by page speed.
-Pages that take a longer time to load are likely to have a lower average time spent on page and a higher bounce rate.
+Pages that take a longer time to load are likely to have a lower average time spent on-page and a higher bounce rate.

 You should try every possible thing to increase your website’s loading speed.
 Start by analyzing the web page’s size as a lot of websites tend to be bloated these days.
-Try getting rid of clutter as much as possible by compressing code, optimizing images and loading less ads and external scripts:
+Try getting rid of clutter as much as possible by compressing code, optimizing images and loading fewer ads and external scripts:

 Compress the code

 Compressing the code as well as removing commas, spaces and any other unnecessary characters can help increase the page speed dramatically.
 Also get rid of formatting, unused code and code comments.